anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 At the same time (so as to avoid the Slowloris-attack described in {{RFC8995}}), it SHOULD also respond to the triggers for responder mode described in this document.

 Once a pledge with combined functionality has been bootstrapped, it MAY act as client for enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
-If it still acts as server, the defined BRSKI-PRM endpoints to trigger a pledge enrollment-request (PER) or to provide an enrollment-response can be used for further certificates.
+If it still acts as server, the defined BRSKI-PRM endpoints to trigger a pledge-enrollment-request (PER) or to provide an enrollment-response can be used for further certificates.

 # Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}